-All questions, comments, and suggestions should be posted on the RoboBoat Discussion Forum.
+All questions, comments, and suggestions should be posted on the RoboBoat Discord.
 Teams are encouraged to actively participate in the online community and monitor it for the latest news and updates regarding all things RoboBoat.
-Now hosted in Discord!

 5.5.2 On-site Communications